Ray Barker: Negotiations

 In 1945, Barker, as the SHAEF Assistant Chief of Staff for Personnel (G-1), was the officer responsible for recovery of Allied POWs.

-Between 16 and 22 May 1945, Major General Barker and Lieutenant General K.D.
-Golubev, representing the Soviet repatriation authority, met at Halle, Germany.
+Between 16 and 22 May 1945, Major General Barker and Lieutenant General Konstantin Golubev, representing the Soviet repatriation authority, met at Halle, Germany, to discuss the repatriation of Soviet citizens and American and British POWs.
 The general principles agreed to at Yalta provided the framework for the Halle discussions.
 With respect to the return of western Allied prisoners, the Halle meeting centered on working out the administrative details for the prompt release and return to SHAEF control of British and American POWs, using available air or motor transport.

-Despite the seemingly straightforward nature of this problem, the Soviets prolonged the negotiations, citing practical and administrative obstacles and tying rapid release of American, British, and other Allied prisoners of war (POWs) to repatriation of all Soviet prisoners and displaced persons in the West, many of whom did not want to return to the Soviet Union.
+Despite the seemingly straightforward nature of this problem, the Soviet side cited practical and administrative obstacles and tied rapid release of American, British, and other Allied POWs to repatriation of all Soviet prisoners and displaced persons in the West, many of whom, especially military collaborators, did not want to return to the Soviet Union.
 The conferees finally reached agreement on a plan in the early morning hours of 22 May.
 They finalized delivery and reception points for each side, transportation plans, daily transit capacities of each of the reception-delivery points, and other details.
 Barker and Golubev signed the Halle Agreement on 22 May 1945.
-However, most Americans liberated by the Soviets in central Germany and along the Baltic coast, had been exchanged by local arrangement prior to implementation of the Halle Agreement on 23 May.
+However, most Americans liberated by the Red Army in central Germany and along the Baltic coast, had been exchanged by local arrangement prior to implementation of the Halle Agreement on 23 May.